 All nursing students must present evidence of having met specific health and safety requirements prior to engaging in clinical experiences.
 The listed requirements are mandated by the Illinois Department of Public Health and the affiliated clinical agencies.
 The list of required documents is subject to change based upon the affiliated agency requirements.
 Students who do not provide the required documentation will not be allowed to continue in nursing courses with a clinical component.

-All required documentation must be submitted to Viewpoint Screening by the stated deadline.
+All required documentation must be submitted to Viewpoint Screening by the deadline stated in the welcome/information packet.

 Clinical Orientation